stoerr/til/search.md

 ## AI supported search

 This uses embeddings for searching.
-Does require an OpenAI API key (which is only stored locally on your own computer).
+It does require an OpenAI API key to create an embedding for your query.
+It is stored locally on your computer (local storage in the browser).

 <p>
 <input type="text" id="search" placeholder="Describe what you are looking for" style="width: 75%"/>